All the answers to your questions on a self-organised W Trek in Chilean Patagonia

 Once in Puerto Natales, there are a few nice hostels where you will be able to gather information about the hikes, mainly from people who have just come back from the trek and will share their experience with you.

-Erratik Rock Hostel hold a free backpacker talk every day at 3pm, and it’s also one of the best places to rent good hiking and camping gears at a reasonable price.
-The talk is very useful and it’s a chance for you to ask as many questions as you want to these people who have hiking there for the past 14 years.
+Erratik Rock Hostel hold a free backpacker talk every day at 3pm, and it’s also one of the best places to rent good hiking and camping gear at a reasonable price.
+The talk is very useful and it’s a chance for you to ask as many questions as you want to these people who have hiked there for the past 14 years.

 If you can, rent hiking sticks.
 They were so helpful for us and couldn’t have done it without them, especially when walking downhill, on rocky/muddy paths with very strong wind.
 We rented them from Erratick Rock for 3,500 CPL per day.
 You can also rent proper gloves for 1,500CPL, a tent for two for 4,500CPL, sleeping bags for 3,000CPL and other useful stuff like head lamps, cooking kits, etc…